lmcjt37/l3digital/.github/ISSUE_TEMPLATE/feature_request.md

 ## Summary

-Brief explanation of the feature.
+Brief explanation of the feature/fix.

+Mention the ticket it resolves - e.g. #123 (auto select should appear for the associated ticket)

-### Basic example
+### Example

-If the proposal involves a new or changed API, include a basic code example.
-Omit this section if it's not applicable.
+Screenshot or gif of the feature if applicable.

-### Motivation
+### Reason

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?